Minerva: A File-Based Ransomware Detector: Introduction

 \section{Introduction}

-Despite intense recent research~\cite{10.1145/3453153}, ransomware remains a significant problem.
-In ransomware attacks, a malicious actor infiltrates the network of a victim organization (e.g., an enterprise~\cite{derek_kortepeter_shipping_2018} or a city government~\cite{blinder_cyberattack_2018}) and installs specialized malware---ransomware---which encrypts sensitive organization data.
-A ransom is then requested in order to provide decryption.
-Ransomware attacks can create significant monetary damage to the victims and cause disruption to critical systems, as recently seen in the Colonial Pipeline attack~\cite{cybersecurity_ventures,cybersecurity_web_page,coverware}.
+Despite intense research~\cite{10.1145/3453153}, ransomware attacks continue to pose significant challenges.
+In ransomware attacks, a malicious actor infiltrates the systems of a victim organization (such as an enterprise~\cite{derek_kortepeter_shipping_2018} or a city government~\cite{blinder_cyberattack_2018}) and installs specialized malware---ransomware---that encrypts sensitive organization data.
+Subsequently, a ransom demand is made in exchange for decryption keys.
+Ransomware attacks can result in substantial financial losses for victims and disrupt critical systems, as evidenced by the recent Colonial Pipeline incident~\cite{cybersecurity_ventures,cybersecurity_web_page}.